 A Not so Dramatiq Change: A Celery Alternative

-Both Celery and Dramatiq are asynchronous task processing library for Python with a shotgun.
-You’d use them when you want to be able to parallelize Python code,
+Both Celery and Dramatiq are asynchronous task processing libraries.
+You’d use them when you want to be able to parallelize Python code, and you need more than the multiprocess module offers, like persistent distributes queues, automatic retries, and result handling.

 I’ve been using Celery for almost my entire career, and it’s treated me well.
 Recently I’ve started to become frustrated with it.
 There have been numerous regressions that have broken my code, as well as some totally inexplicable issues in the last few months (that last one is the reason I started looking for alternatives).